 “So we’re hosting a 2 hour workshop to a bunch of people who can’t concentrate!?” we said.
 “Great…” we sarcastically proclaimed.
 The group collectively laughed.
 You’re probably wondering what we’re talking about – well aparently a lack of concentration and productivity is the main thing you lot want to improve in your homes.
 How did we come to this realisation?
 Well, we made our most recent workshop group answer a thorough questionnaire quizzing them about what they need to improve in their homes.
 Surprisingly, concentration levels came out on top.
 Speaking of which, are you still concentrating?
 Probably not, so I’ll put this bit in bold.
 Caught your attention?
 Right, now we’ve got you all ears, let us tell you that it’s easy to boost your concentration levels and as a result, productivity rate, at home.
 How?
 Well we’ve been working with an interiors psychologist to find this out.
-In this post we’ll discussing 5 steps to a more productive home and mixing this info with colour inspo from Painthouse.
-Since it seems as though it’s the general consensus that you all need help on this, you can thank us later.

 Whether you work from home or not, being more productive is something we could all benefit from.
 Cognitively demanding tasks, be it helping a child with homework, sorting out bills or even carrying out daily chores all require us to be productive.
 It’s therefore important we create spaces within our homes that aid concentration and boost productivity so we get everything done efficiently.
 So what are some simple and effective ways you can boost your productivity rate home through your interiors?
 Find out what the 5 steps to a more productive home are below…